OpenVAA/voting-advice-application/docs/troubleshooting.md

 ## Strapi error ’relation already exists’ on restart after editing the content model

 If Strapi gives an error dealing with creating a table with the message that a relation or table already exists, such as the example below, it may be due to [a name that is longer than 63 characters](https://forum.strapi.io/t/create-index-already-exists/16835/7).
 To fix, shorten the name of the component or its parent.
 If the name cannot be easily shortened, you can only edit the internal names.
-For an example, see commit .
+For an example, see [this commit](https://github.com/OpenVAA/voting-advice-application/pull/577/commits/a9689458045ee1ebb9e2d00243d2befa5d571574).

 ```
 ┌──────────────────────────────────────────────────────────────────────────────┐